 The best way to discourage disintermediation is to provide value to each transaction beyond merely pairing customers and vendors.
 A marketplace can do this by identifying elements of the transaction that would be costly or difficult for a buyer or customer to do on their own and provide it as part of the service.
 Amazon does this with their warehousing and shipping function.
 If your marketplace can find a way to make each transaction easier and cheaper, buyers and sellers will continue to transact on the marketplace because the cost will be worth it to secure those benefits.

-All entrepreneurs love the businesses they start, but when they are putting in their eighth 19-hour day in a row what gets them through is imagining themselves on a beach after selling off the startup for a massive return.
+All entrepreneurs love their startups, but what gets them through those 18-hour days is imagining themselves on a beach after selling the business for a pile of cash.
 Most startups are built to be sold.
-But finding that exit for a marketplace is not easy.
-It is a time consuming, long process.
+But finding the right exit for an online marketplace is not easy.
+It can be a long time consuming process.
 For example, it took Etsy 10 years to go from launch to IPO.
-AirBnB was founded in 2008 and they still haven’t been bought out or gone public, despite their $25 Billion valuation.
+Airbnb only became a public company in 2020, twelve years after it was founded.

 One way to help you avoid these mistakes and a few others is to work with someone who has been there and done that.
-To partner with someone who can help you explore how to craft rules that create feedback loops and infuse value propositions in your platform so that your customers and vendors wouldn’t think about going somewhere else to do business.
-CobbleWeb is prepared to help you build your better marketplace.
-Consider reaching out today.
+Partner with someone who can help you create feedback loops and infuse value propositions in your platform so that your customers and vendors wouldn’t think about going somewhere else to do business.